 Run the Numbers

-Go in with a number and know the breakdown.
-The average annual raise is about 3% but if you are just plain awesome or maybe took on more work then feel free to bump that up a bit.
-I even like to shoot a little high, so there’s some room for negotiation but know who you’re dealing with and how they’ll take it.
-It can also help to break it down to a monthly increase, so it doesn’t look like such a big amount…say your current salary is $50,000/year and you are looking for a 5% raise.
-That’s an extra $2500/year or a just a measly $208/month 😉
+It can also help to break it down to a monthly increase.
+That way it doesn’t look like such a big amount (classic sales tactic!)
+Let’s say your current salary is $50,000/year and you are looking for a 5% raise.
+That’s an extra $2,500/year or a just a measly $208/month 😉

 Know Your Industry

-Do a little research and figure out what other people doing a similar job to you get paid.
+Do your research and figure out what other the standard salary for your industry is.
 This will help you nail down a number and keep you in the right ballpark.
 That’s the second baseball analogy I’ve used in this post, I must have the Blue Jays on the brain or something!

 Take No for an Answer, and then Work Harder